riteshsingh1/DevSetup/readme.md

-# DevSetup
-### Setup Delopment and Production environment for PHP & It's Frameworks
+# Setup Production and Development Environment for PHP & It's Frameworks

+Environment Setup has been always a tidious task.
+I created this to make setup easier, this will setup your domain also on production environment, so you don't have to bother about virtual hosts or server blocks.

+### Frameworks Supported -
+---
+* LARAVEL 5.*
+* YII-2
+* CORE PHP
+* CODEIGNITER
+* CAKEPHP
+---

 ## Note:
 Scripts for ubuntu will work well in **linux mint**, **elementry OS** and **Debian**